Blog

 • Possibilities of security threats and breaches

-7 testing pillars of a basic fintech application
+Core testing areas for a basic fintech application

 As with any other software product, financial technology products should pass a range of testing types.
 Bearing in mind their multi-tier functionality, we will get to the bottom of each check.